Higher education plays a critical role in advancing gender equity and equality.

 In 2015 the ACU partnered with the University Grants Commission (UGC) of Sri Lanka to build capacity in state universities on gender equity and equality.
 To tackle ragging (abusive initiation rituals), the UGC established a taskforce and created an online complaints portal, emergency safety app, brochures and animations in three languages for new students.
 The ACU supported the project with workshops for senior management and staff.

 The fight for gender equality has evolved over the last 30 years, and we continue to adapt our approach to meet the needs of our members.
 In 2020, Queen's University, Canada, received an ACU Gender Grant for an action research project – the first of its kind in Canada – that will explore how education programmes can support teacher candidates who are transgender and gender non-conforming, whilst recognising that many LGBTQ+ teacher candidates also face barriers to joining the profession.

 The ACU is committed to supporting our members to advance gender equity and equality.
-Funding is available for a broad range of initiatives - see below for more details.

 These are just some of the institutions and individuals across the Commonwealth who are driving forward progress for gender equity and equality within their areas of expertise.

 When Associate Professor of Gender and Development Studies, Grace Wamue-Ngare, became Director of the Centre for Gender Equity and Empowerment at Kenyatta University, Kenya, she knew she had to do something to address the growing problem of sexual harassment.Read more

 Beyond being a teacher and researcher, Dr Mercy Derkyi is a mentor figure driven to build an inclusive landscape for climate action and determined help others succeed.
 She spearheaded the establishment of a new Gender and Climate Centre at the University of Energy and Natural Resources, Ghana, which today continues to grow and diversify.Read more